 MRDRC offers funding for summer workshops

 Three funding awards for either the Health and Retirement Survey (HRS) Summer Workshop or the Panel Study of Income Dynamics (PSID) Data User Workshop and one award for an Inter-university Consortium for Political and Social Research (ICPSR) session are available.
-Because all sessions are remote this year (ICPSR is hybrid; see below for details), the funding covers tuition expenses for the programs.
+Because most sessions are remote this year (ICPSR is hybrid; see below for details), the funding covers tuition expenses for the programs.
 All are invited to apply for the funding; members of under-represented communities are encouraged to apply.
-Deadline for funding applications is March 31, 2021.
+Deadline for MRDRC’s funding applications is March 31, 2023.

 - The workshops/sessions are designed for faculty, research professionals, postdoctoral fellows, and graduate students.
 MRDRC funding is directed at early career researchers, generally graduate to junior-faculty level.

 - To receive MRDRC funding, individuals must have demonstrated interest in retirement and disability topics that relate to the Social Security Administration’s research agenda.
 Topics include

 - the impact of Social Security program rules on individuals’ work and retirement decisions;